-The Letters and Science degree do not require minor studies, but any minor listed in the catalog may be completed.
-However, only 20 credits in minors in departments not listed for majors above may be applied to complete the required 120 credits.
+The Letters and Science degree does not require minor studies, but any minor listed in the catalog may be completed.
+However, only 20 credits in minors from departments not in the College of Letters and Science may be applied to complete the required 120 credits.
 (See the "Twenty Credit Rule," below.)